-A citizen of San Lorenzo in Paraguay was concerned about the city's hiring and contracting procedures so requested information on the identities and remuneration of city officials and contractors.
+A citizen of San Lorenzo in Paraguay was concerned about the city’s hiring and contracting procedures so requested information on the identities and remuneration of city officials and contractors.
 The city refused to provide the information on grounds of personal privacy, and a legal challenge was rejected on the same grounds.
-This is the first access to information case to reach the Supreme Court of Paraguay, which is one of a few countries in Latin America that have yet to explicitly recognize the right of access to government information.
+The Supreme Court of Paraguay found the right to information required that the assets of public officials be made public, and lead by example by publishing their own salaries.
+This action unleashed a Transparency Spring of demonstrations and actions against corrupt politicians, culminating in a new law on access to information.

 Vargas took the matter to the courts, assisted by the office of the national Public Defender (ombudsperson).
 He claimed that remuneration of public officials is a matter of public record and therefore salary data should be made available to the public, proactively or upon request.
 In fact, several central and local authorities in the country already make such information available on the Internet.